Last Updated November, 2021

 Overview: Kyiv in summer is usually hot with moderate humidity.
 Yet, summer is this time of the year that is most popular with tourists.
 It is usually characterized by warm days and cool nights but days can be very hot and staying inside without AC is tough.

-July, the hottest month, is considered the high season, and this is the time of the year when residents and guests love heading to local beaches, where the river water warms up to about 20C – 22C (68-71F).
+July, the hottest month, is considered the high season, and this is the time of the year when people head to local beaches, where the river water warms up to about 20C – 22C (68-71F).

 What to do: